-Any such evidence of rehabilitation or mitigating circumstances is optional and may only be voluntarily provided by the applicant.
+Any such evidence of rehabilitation or mitigating circumstances is optional and may only be voluntarily provided by the applicant or by another party at the applicant's request.

-- (ii) Documentary evidence may include, but is not limited to: - (I) eCertificates or other documentation of participation in, enrollment in, or completion of an and rehabilitation efforts such as educational, vocational, or training, counseling, community service, or rehabilitation program, including in-custody programs: - (II) Letters from current or former teachers, counselors, supervisors, co-workers, parole or probation officers, or others who know the applicant; - (III) Police reports, protective orders, and/or documentation from healthcare providers, counselors, case managers, or victim advocates who can attest to the applicant's status as a survivor of domestic or dating violence, sexual assault, stalking, or comparable offenses; and/or - (IV) \(\frac{d}{d}\) Documentation confirming the existence of a disability or disabilities; or any other document demonstrating rehabilitation or mitigating circumstances.
+- (ii) Documentary evidence may include, but is not limited to: - (I) eCertificates or other documentation of participation in, enrollment in, or completion of an and rehabilitation efforts such as educational, vocational, or training, counseling, community service, or rehabilitation program, including in-custody programs: - (II) Letters from current or former teachers, counselors, supervisors, co-workers, parole or probation officers, or others who know the applicant; - (III) Police reports, protective orders, and/or documentation from healthcare providers, counselors, case managers, or victim advocates who can attest to the applicant's status as a survivor of domestic or dating violence, sexual assault, stalking, or comparable offenses; and/or - (IV) \(\frac{4D}{D}\) ocumentation confirming the existence of a disability \(\frac{or disabilities}{c}\); \(\frac{and}{c}\) or

+(V) aAny other document demonstrating rehabilitation or mitigating circumstances.

-Any such documentary evidence is optional and may only be voluntarily provided by the applicant.
+Any such documentary evidence is optional and may only be voluntarily provided by the applicant or by another party at the applicant's request.